 |Additional Benefits Recognized by American Hospital Association||$235.1 million|

 Prisma Health was presenting sponsor of the TD Saturday Market, a weekly farmers market that takes place from May to October in downtown Greenville.
 Prisma Health also sponsored the Spuds & Sprouts booth to help children learn about locally grown foods and have an opportunity to try new fruits and vegetables.

 The 9th Annual Minority Health Summit was a tremendous success with nearly 2,000 people in attendance.
 This year’s event, themed “Knock Out Heart Disease and Stroke,” delivered a one-two punch with screenings, educational presentations, panelist forum and keynote speaker Laila Ali, world boxing champion and daughter of Muhammad Ali, who also is a TV host, fitness/wellness expert and heart disease advocate.

 The event seeks to educate and increase awareness of major health disparities disproportionately affecting minorities.
-A community partnership, GHS works with minority leaders, churches and organizations to educate, empower and equip individuals to take control of their health through adopting healthy lifestyles.
+A community partnership, Prisma Health works with minority leaders, churches and organizations to educate, empower and equip individuals to take control of their health through adopting healthy lifestyles.
 The summit includes physician speakers, health-risk assessments and medical information.